allebb/hooker/docs/CONFIGURATION-ITEMS.md

 If one is not specified (the value is empty), Git will automatically use the default ``/var/www/.ssh/id_rsa`` key when communicating with any SSH servers that require key based authentication as the generated placeholder will return an empty string and thus omit exporting the runtime variable.

+**If you are using Conductor, you can set this value to ``@conductor`` and the path will automatically be resolved, it is important to note that your ``app name`` which you defined in the hooker configuration must match your Conductor-hosted app name.**

 If you have Conductor installed on your server you can easily generate a key for your website/application by running the following command: